ektrah/nsec/index.md

 ## Note

-*Cryptography is not magic pixie dust that you can sprinkle on a system to make it secure.*
+*"Cryptography is not magic pixie dust that you can sprinkle on a system to make it secure."*

 NSec aims to provide careful abstractions to make the work with modern cryptographic primitives relatively easy and pain-free.
 However, the primitives